 School experience for trainee teachers

-- practical classroom-based examples that you can use at interview;
+- practical classroom-based examples that you can use at interview such as small group leading and lesson planning.

 Look for experience in a range of settings to gain a much broader perspective on education.
 For example, if you went to a village school find out what it's like to work at an inner city school.